 ANSI-CFP accredited food protection manager exam

 On the other hand, the ASI-CFP accredited exam is good anywhere in the United States that accepts this program—which includes the majority of states.
-The downside is that the exam must be taken in-person at a PSI test center so that it can be proctored.

 Either way, whichever option you choose, you’ll still earn a food manager certification that’s valid in Texas.